 Parameter Counts

-The difference is minimal---only 13,860 additional parameters---because the latent layer is tiny compared to the hidden layers.
-Yet the impact on reconstruction quality is dramatic, as we will see in Part 3.
+Only 13,860 additional parameters, since the latent layer is tiny relative to the hidden layers.
+The effect on reconstruction quality, however, is substantial (see Part 3).

 Training Setup